 Students are required to file a Degree Plan with the Graduate and Professional School.
 The Degree Plan lists the courses, including research hours, which the student will complete as part of the Ph.D. degree.
-The total hours listed for a Ph.D. degree should equal 96 unless the student has a M.S. or professional degree in which case the hours listed should total 64.
-This proposed Degree Plan will be submitted through the online Document Processing Submission System located at ogsdpss.tamu.edu.
+The total hours listed for a Ph.D. degree should equal 96 unless the student has an M.S. or professional degree in which case the hours listed should total 64.
+This proposed Degree Plan will be submitted HERE (click for website link).
 Students must consult with their Research Advisor about the content of the proposed Degree Plan prior to initiating the electronic submission.
-The Degree Plan will be electronically routed for approval by the Program Coordinator, Dissertation Advisory Committee and the Assistant Dean of Graduate Studies, prior to submission to the Graduate and Professional School.
+The Degree Plan will be electronically routed for approval by the Program Coordinator, Dissertation Advisory Committee, and the Assistant Dean of Graduate Studies, prior to submission to the Graduate and Professional School.
 The Degree Plan must include 26 credit hours of graded coursework, with the remainder being research credit hours.
 In reviewing the coursework necessary for the degree, no more than 4 distance education courses can be taken.
 The Degree Plan should be filed during the second year of study, Fall Semester.
-Any changes in the Degree Plan require approval of the Program Coordinator, Dissertation Advisory Committee and the Assistant Dean of Graduate Studies, and must be petitioned through OGAPS Document Processing Submission System accessed via ogsdpss.tamu.edu.
+Any changes in the Degree Plan require approval of the Program Coordinator, Dissertation Advisory Committee and the Assistant Dean of Graduate Studies and must be petitioned through Document Processing Submission System accessed via ogsdpss.tamu.edu.